Andinet Asmamaw Enquobahrie

 2000 – 2005

-Developed automated lung cancer detection from CT scans — 94% sensitivity, 5.5 FP/case.
+Developed automated lung cancer detection from CT scans with 94% sensitivity, 5.5 FP/case.
 Contributed to the International Early Lung Cancer Action Program (IELCAP).
 Published at RSNA and leading imaging conferences.

 Computer-Aided DetectionPhD ResearchLung Cancer